 Unfortunately, agents are looking for low-hanging fruit, those people who are ready sell.
 If a person is considering selling in three to six months, most agents don’t put a trail against those potential clients, because they’re looking for business now and those people won’t pay the bills now.
 They should be putting those people into their databases, nurturing them and following them up regularly.
 They will be ready to sell at some point and you really don’t want them to slip through your fingers and go to the opposition.

-If you want the bucks to stop at your business, register for my FREE seminar How to BOOM in a Disruptive Decade to see how simple systems and processes like capturing calls can significantly boost your success.
+If you want the bucks to stop at your business, register for my upcoming FREE half-day Real Estate Brilliance webinar to see how simple systems and processes like capturing calls can significantly boost your success.